holepunchto/localdrive/README.md

 # localdrive

-File system interoperable with Hyperdrive.
+File system API that is similar to Hyperdrive

 ```
 npm i localdrive